~recipe updated, first published way back in 2007~

-Before Christmas awhile back, my friends' mother (we'll call her Mrs. K) called, asking for help with a recipe.
-She'd seen it in a magazine -- or wait, maybe a cookbook? -- and was desperate to find it again.
-She remembered the basics, broccoli and tomatoes in a wreath shape.
+WAY BACK IN 2007 Before Christmas awhile back, my friends' mother called, asking for help with a recipe.
+Mrs. K had seen it in a magazine – or wait, maybe a cookbook? she wasn't sure – and was desperate to find it again.
+She recalled the basics, broccoli and tomatoes in a wreath shape.
 But what would bind them?
-We couldn't think, not eggs, no, and certainly not gelatin.
+We couldn't think.
+Not eggs, no, and certainly not gelatin.
 Cheese maybe?
 She thought not.

-It can.
-And this festive vegetable dish -- buttery yes, but still definitely a vegetable -- is absolutely delicious.
+It can!
+And this festive vegetable dish – buttery yes, but still definitely a vegetable – is absolutely delicious.
 The ingredient list is short and it's way less fussy than it looks.
-It does call for a ring mold -- check your grandmothers' attics for her old "salad form", that's where mine came from, or perhaps the Goodwill or a thrift shop.
+It does call for a ring mold so check your grandmother's attic for her old "salad form", that's where mine came from, or perhaps the Goodwill or a thrift shop.
 No luck?
 I think a round cake pan with a bowl in the center is worth a try, too.
 Do try to use a shallow cake pan, however, so that it can be inverted onto a plate without upsetting the broccoli.

 NO RING MOLD?
 NO ENERGY TO FUSS?
 STILL LOVE the FESTIVE LOOK?
 Just cook the broccoli and tomatoes as directed, then put into a shallow casserole dish.
 Cover and warm through.
 I think it'll be just fine.